 Shopify abandoned cart recovery is designed to help you follow up with visitors who didn’t complete the checkout process.
 This feature used to be only available on the higher Shopify plans but they’ve recently decided to make it available on all plans – absolutely a great benefit to users.

 Customize theme using own programing language

 Shopify platform uses their self-developed programing language called “Liquid”.
 All themes are coded in this format.
 It makes the theme customization harder unless you know how to code in Liquid or are willing to hire a developer who knows how to code Shopify themes.

 Advanced features at a higher price

 Shopify Basic plan only comes with the barest of features that you’ll need to run an online store.
-Advanced features like reports, fraud analysis, gift cards and real-time shipping rate only available on higher-tier plans.
+Advanced features like reports, fraud analysis, gift cards, and real-time shipping rates are only available on higher-tier plans.